logiqai/docs/integrations/kubernetes.md

 ## Fluent Bit K8S

-If you are running a K8S cluster, you can use fluent-bit to send data to the LOGIQ.
+If you are running a K8S cluster, you can use fluent-bit to send data to the Apica Ascent.
 Please see below for instructions

-### Managing multiple K8S clusters in a single LOGIQ instance
+### Managing multiple K8S clusters in a single Apica Ascent instance

-LOGIQ has provided its own fluent-bit daemon for deploying on K8S clusters.
+Apica Ascent has provided its own fluent-bit daemon for deploying on K8S clusters.
 It is available at [https://bitbucket.org/logiqcloud/client-integrations/src/master/fluent-bit/](https://bitbucket.org/logiqcloud/client-integrations/src/master/fluent-bit/).
 It allows the administrator to pass a human-readable `CLUSTER_ID` or cluster identifier with all the log data.

 {% hint style="success" %}
-Providing a CLUSTER\_ID allows LOGIQ to separate namespaces that may be conflicting in two separate K8S clusters.
+Providing a CLUSTER\_ID allows Apica Ascent to separate namespaces that may be conflicting in two separate K8S clusters.
 {% endhint %}

 ### Running the fluent-bit daemonset